Heart Palpitations in Pregnancy

 Heart palpitations cause your heart to feel like it’s pounding, racing or beating too quickly.
 Your heart rate might speed up, slow down or skip a beat.
 Some people feel like they have an extra heartbeat.

 Heart palpitations in pregnancy are very common.
 During pregnancy, the amount of blood in your body increases significantly.
-Your heart works harder to pump the extra blood throughout your body and to your baby.
+Your heart works harder to pump the extra blood throughout your body and to the fetus.
 This extra work can result in heart palpitations.

 Although they can be alarming, most pregnancy heart palpitations aren’t dangerous.
 They usually go away after delivery.
 Less commonly, heart palpitations can be a sign of a serious health problem, such as arrhythmia (abnormal heart rhythm).
 If you have palpitations along with chest pain, trouble breathing, dizziness or confusion, get immediate medical help.